awaleryn/awaleryn/README.md

 Hi 👋, I'm Adrian
 ### :man_technologist: About Me :
-- 💻 Junior Java Developer
+- 💻 Java Developer

 - 👨‍🎓 Wyższa Szkoła Zarządzania i Bankowości w Krakowie - 3rd year of studies in the field of computer science with a specialization in object-oriented programming

-- 🌱 I’m currently working on high-level projects during job
+- 🌱 I’m currently working on high-level projects in my role at Brown Brothers Harriman

 ##
 - 🔭 All of my projects are available at https://github.com/awaleryn?tab=repositories